ganesh-vallabhareddy/Accent-Based-Voice-Engine/README.md

 > After installing the required packages, you can run the program by running the following command:

+# Accent Based Voice Engine

+This project is a web-based voice assistant that generates speech using the Google Text-to-Speech (gTTS) library.
+It allows you to input text and select from a variety of accents to generate the corresponding voice.

+## Installation

+1. Clone this repository
+2. Install the required dependencies
+3. Run the application: `streamlit run app.py`

 ### streamlit run file_name.py